FlyingPenguin223/PengOS/README.md

 ### Dependencies

 First, make sure you have QEMU and NASM installed by running `whereis qemu` followed by `whereis nasm` in Bash (if you have them installed, a file path should show up.
 If you don't, you'll likely just see `qemu:` and/or `nasm:` printed to the screen).
 If you don't have one or both of the programs installed, use the package manager of your choice to install them.
 We recommend installing the `qemu-full` option to minimize the amount of setup you need to do post-installation.
+On Arch based distributions, this is done through

+`sudo pacman -S qemu-full`

-On Arch based distributions, this is done through `sudo pacman -S qemu-full` (please make sure you know what you're doing before running random shell commands that you've found off the internet).
-NASM can be installed on Arch based distributions through `sudo pacman -S nasm` (again, don't run shell commands if you don't know what you're doing).
+NASM can be installed on Arch based distributions through

+`sudo pacman -S nasm`

+(please make sure you know what you're doing before running random shell commands that you've found off the internet)

 ### Clone PengOS to your local system